lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 ![](/img/MISP/MISP_install.png)

 4. Opened port 443 in the NSG to allow for access to the MISP server from the Azure Function.
-   - I did this in two rounds, first I opened only for my own public IP locally, then I added the outbound IP adresses of the Azure Function (you can find these in the `Networking` tab of the Azure Function).
-5. We can now log in to the MISP server using default credentials
+5. We can now log in to the MISP server using default credentials.

     ![](/img/MISP/InitialInstall.png)

 5. Go to the `Feeds` tab.

     ![](/img/MISP/Feeds.png)

 6. Enable the two default feeds.

     ![](/img/MISP/EnabledSelectedFeeds.png)

 7. Pull data from the feeds by clicking on the arrow pointing down next to the feed name.
 8. We should be able to see events being pulled from the feeds now if we head over to the `Administration` tab and select `Jobs`.